exonum/exonum-doc/src/architecture/transactions.md

 The transaction implementation is then looked up using the `(service_id, message_id)` type identifier.
-The `verify` method of the implementation is invoked to check the internal consistency of the transaction.
 If the verification is successful, the transaction is added to the pool of unconfirmed transactions; otherwise, it is discarded, and the following steps are skipped.